lonzodelorana/TheEnemyWithin/RoughNightAtTheThreeFeathers/npcs.md

 ### Mr Schmidt

 Looks and sounds like Boris
 Heated discussion with a servant of the Gravin
+Is really Freiderich von Pfeifraucher

 ### Mrs Schmidt

 Likely not Mrs Schmidt
+Is Hanna Lastkahn

 ## Priests of Mor, God of the Dead

 Robed figures, with a coffin and booked a room
+All died and a headless corpse was in the coffin

 ## Ursula Kopfgeld